TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

    Return a sub-window, whose upper-left corner is at ``(begin_y, begin_x)``, and whose width/height is *ncols*/*nlines*.

-   By default, the sub-window will extend from the specified position to the lower right corner of the window.
+   By default, the sub-window will extend kutoka the specified position to the lower right corner of the window.